Burcu Özsoy: Early life and education

-Career and impact
+Career

 Burcu zsoy during Turkish Antarctic Research Expedition in 2016.

-While she was working on her Ph.D, she learned that communication across disciplines and across scientific knowledge levels is the key to make people understand new results and theories in the field of and the threats accompanied with climate change.
-Therefore, after having returned to Turkey in 2011, she worked hard against resistance and old-fashioned opinions to promote the importance of polar research in Turkey; from the 1st grade school kid to the well-established professor and up into the highest political levels.
-Her initiations also started public awareness about the importance of the polar regions.
-Many students that she has been giving lectures to, are now well aware of climate change and have done related researches for the first time in Turkey.
-She is the founder and director of Istanbul Technical University Polar Research Center (ITU PolReC) which is in charge of all polar sciences in Turkey.
-Its foundation is well in line with the scientifically rooted logical next step to contribute to Antarctic research with a Turkish research base in Antarctica for which she went back to Antarctica in March/April 2016.
-During that expedition, she was the deputy leader.
-She was also one of two women for the expedition and said that the two women scientists showed that Turkish women can accomplish anything.
-One of the projects she worked on during the expedition involved climate change.
-Also she was included Scientific Committee of International Circumpolar Observatory.
+In 2011, Özsoy returned to Turkey and began promoting polar research to combat climate change across multiple disciplines and scientific knowledge levels.
+Her initiations also spurred public awareness about the importance of the polar regions.

+She is the founder and director of Istanbul Technical University Polar Research Center (ITU PolReC), which is in charge of all polar sciences in Turkey.

+In 2016, Özsoy was the deputy leader for an Antarctic research expedition.
+She was one of only two women on the expedition and worked on projects involving climate change.
+She was also included in the Scientific Committee of International Circumpolar Observatory.
 She led the first, second and third Turkish Antarctic Expeditions under the auspices of Presidency of Turkey and under the coordination of the Ministry of Industry and Technology and ITU PolReC.